Avg: 3.1 from 113 votes

 Always check the Yosemite website Peregrine Closure page at nps.gov/yose/planyourvisit/… for the most current details and park alerts, and to learn more about the peregrine falcon, and how closures help it survive.
 This page also shares closures and warning due to current fires, smoke, etc.

-From the fixed anchor at the end of the first pitch you should continue the second pitch left past easy jamming with lots of knob footholds until a 5.8 traverse at a big hand hold / pod in the crack allows a crack switch left about 5 feet, this is exciting for the second.
-Alternatively you can make a 20 foot rappel to the top of the 5.7 crack or down climb to it 5.7.
-The second pitch ends at huge ledge.
-The optional 5.7 crack first pitch start avoids the exciting traverse for your partner on the second pitch.
+Original start and Middle start pitch 2: From the fixed anchor at the end of the first pitch you should continue the second pitch left past easy jamming with lots of knob footholds until a 5.8 traverse at a big hand hold / pod in the crack allows a crack switch left about 5 feet, this is exciting for the second.
+Continue liebacking and jamming until a moderate traverse is possible left to at huge ledge / low angle recess about 70' feet.

 Original start and Middle start pitch 3: Jams and layback up a wonderful corner to belay at a small stance, easy 5.9 with #3 camalot belay about 70'.